joomlatools/joomlatools-platform/README.md

 ## Contributing

+Joomlatools Platform is an open source, community-driven project.
 Contributions are welcome from everyone.
 We have [contributing guidelines](CONTRIBUTING.md) to help you get started.

 ## License